bhaskar-c/unusedcssremover/README.md

     * I do not take any reposnsibility for broken css rules or ugly looking sites.

     *Some CMS like Wordpress detects themes based on top comment in style.css.
     *The output CSS file from this program will be stripped of all comments.
-You may want to add back the top level comments if using CMS like wordpress.
+    *You may want to add back the top level comments to your style.css if using wordpress.

 ###Direction for USE
     1) Download the Archive and extract the folder to the root of your localhost or server.